-Mattis: NATO a 'fundamental bedrock' for US
+Mattis tells NATO members to pay up

 - Trump called NATO "obsolete" in January but has softened his stance since then

-Speaking in Brussels at a meeting of defense ministers, Mattis also reiterated US President Donald Trump's calls for fellow members to meet the requisite spending targets.
+But speaking in Brussels, where he met with defense ministers for the first time since being sworn in, Mattis also reiterated US President Donald Trump's calls for fellow members to meet the requisite spending targets.

 Only five of the 28 member states currently meet the alliance's spending target of 2% of GDP.
-While Mattis stated the US was committed to NATO, he did warn that Washington would not be shy in confronting those who are failing to pull their weight financially.
+And while Mattis stated the US was committed to NATO, he did warn that Washington would not be shy in confronting those who are failing to pull their weight financially.

-"It's a fair demand that all who benefit from the best defense in the world carry their proportionate share of the necessary cost to defend freedom," Mattis said.
+"No longer can the American taxpayer carry a disproportionate share of the defense of western values," Mattis told fellow defense ministers.

-"It is ultimately freedom we defend at NATO.
-I do have confidence that we will prove once again that we can react to the changing circumstances.
+"Americans cannot care more for your children's security than you do.
+Disregard for military readiness demonstrates a lack of respect for ourselves, for the Alliance, and for the freedoms we inherited, which are now clearly threatened."

 Trump's take